ScHARR-PHEDS/covid_bangladesh/README.md

 Preliminary results suggest a large numeber of ventilators are necessary:

 ![PLOT 1](https://github.com/RobertASmith/covid_bangladesh/blob/master/outputs/resource_use.png)

 The cumulative amount of resource used is substantial:

 ![PLOT 1](https://github.com/RobertASmith/covid_bangladesh/blob/master/outputs/cum_resource_use.png)

 ### Next steps

+We are still waiting on a lot of additional information from Bangladesh.

   - We need more accurate projections of arrivals for the two types of severity.